erobwen/reactive-flow/README.md

 npm install
 npm start
 ```
+To see the demo application code, look at the file /src/application.js.

+## Flow objects
+As you can see, it is all just Javascript objects, inheriting from Flow.
+These Flow objects will build to other Flow objects, that eventually will build to PrimitiveFlow components that are then rendered by the DOM renderer.
+An application would typically define their own set of Flow components, such as buttons and widgets, that correspond to the prefered style and behavior of that application.
+So instead of .css classes, you build flow components.
+And if you need to modularize things even further, then you just use plain Javascript modules as style components.
+The benefit of doing this, is that everything becomes reactive, even the styles!

+## State handling
+To handle the state of a javascript object, just call the function "observable(object)" to make any javascript object observable, including arrays.
+If you do this to all of your model objects, then your user interface will respond to changes in them!
+The Flow objects themselves are also observables in the same way, so you can change their state at any time, and the user interface will update accordingly!

+## Render engine and build function
+When build is run for a component, child objects are created, but in the case where they use the same key as a child object from a previous run of build, the new object will assume the identity of the previously created object.
+This way, even if build is run many times, re-creating the same child components identified by key, the established object identities for these children will always be maintained, so that children can maintain their state even if the parent is running build.

 # TODO
 TODO: Reconsider use of webpack now that we do not need jsx?
 Call webpack from within a script instead to avoid global install.